A Stroll at Kinloch

 which Mary sang was not America's plump, red-breasted herald of

-spring but its smaller, European cousin.
+spring depicted in the movie but its smaller, European cousin.
 We'll understand if Brits

 are a bit put off by Hollywood's miscasting of the role of this

 abound in Scotland in the month of May, including here on the Isle of Skye

 beautifully with a small red-leafed tree.

 Our visit to Scotland being in May, John and